 Tournament Registration Software

-Give players and families a clean way to sign up, pay, choose sections, and check in without relying on generic forms, spreadsheet cleanup, or manual payment follow-up.
+Give players and families a clean online chess tournament registration flow to sign up, pay, choose sections, and check in without relying on generic forms, spreadsheet cleanup, or manual payment follow-up.

 Public event pages with structured registration and checkout